-Breast reduction is a surgical procedure that aims to reduce the volume of breasts deemed too big compared to the morphology of the body.
-This is characterized by breast hypertrophy.
+is a surgical procedure that aims to reduce the volume of disproportionately large breasts known as breast hypertrophy.

-Plastic surgeon will remove excess glandular tissue and refocus the gland breast.
+The plastic surgeon will remove excess glandular tissue and refocus the gland breast.
 The skin will be lifted to give a nicer appearance.
-The most important for breast reduction is the respect of gland vascularization so that it does not affect sensitivity or any subsequent lactation.
+It is important to respect of the gland vascularization in breast reduction so that it does not affect sensitivity or any subsequent lactation.

 This is why we cannot remove excessive amounts of gland.

 The process of breast reduction depends on the volume of glandular tissue to remove.
 The bigger the volume is, the more important the scar will be.
 For small volumes ─up to 300 g (about 2 cups)─, the scar is limited to the periphery of the areola and a vertical line that goes from the bottom edge of the areola to the fold breast.
 In this case, the procedure is considered an aesthetic one and cannot be supported by Social Security.
 For larger volumes, especially if one wishes to correct an associated ptosis, the scar goes with a splash horizontal under the breast fold that gives with the vertical line the shape of an inverted T.

 Carrying big breasts everyday is equivalent to the carriage of heavy weights daily.
 Back pain is one of the most frequent motifs of undergoing breast reduction along with the pain associated to the neck, shoulders and legs.
 In some cases, hypertrophy is unilateral and causes breast asymmetry, which can range from mild to very important giving an unsightly looking and discomfort clothing.